wp-plugins/tabby-responsive-tabs/readme.txt

 Yes you can have as many sets of tabs as you like.

+= Can I nest a Tag Group within an existing tab? =

+No, this is not supported.

 = Can I specify which tab is open when the page initially loads? =

 Yes, see the documentation for the 'open' shortcode parameter for details.